Windhoek, the City That Holds Its Breath Between Two Mountains

 The City in Motion

 Windhoek does not perform for visitors.
 It is a city that continues whether you are watching or not, which is precisely what makes watching it worthwhile.
 The mountains at its edges catch the last light of afternoon and hold it a moment longer than seems fair.
-The streets are clean and navigable.
-The people, as a general rule, are not trying to impress you — they are simply living well in a place that suits them.
+The people, as a rule, are not trying to impress you.
+They are simply living well in a place that suits them.
+That quality, of a city comfortable in its own geography and its own contradictions, is increasingly rare, and Windhoek has not lost it yet.
+The Namibians have a phrase carried across the region’s languages of greeting and parting: go well.
+It is a wish with genuine weight here.
+The city sends you off feeling you have been in the presence of something considered, something unhurried, something quietly worth returning to.

 Indigenous